solyarisoftware/dialogs/README.md

    ]
 ```

-Generally speaking, I see data as a specific attribute of the elemental dialog type, so data are conceptually different for each dialog type.
+Generally speaking, I see data as a specific attribute of each elemental dialog type, so data are conceptually different for each dialog type.
 Data are the result of a conversation, to be eventually processed by some external (to dialog) service that *consume* data.

 > TODO: data management and processing concept is still incomplete and code to be refined.